Best cafes in Singapore sorted by neighbourhood

 2. Alchemist The Heeren

-Go for their White which is $6 for regular and $7 for large, to savour the full flavour of their coffees.
+Go for their White, which costs $6 for regular and $7 for large, to savour the full flavour of their coffees.
 Pair this with their rotational selection of pastries such as their Croissant (price TBD), Pain Au Chocolat (price TBD) and more.

 Read our Alchemist The Heeren feature.